Co1lin/iSnake/README.md

 ##### Wall

 The wall is fixed and has no data.
-It shows in a pre-set shape.
+It shows as a pre-set shape.

 #### Obstacle